On average, your neighbors pay $100 a month.See Your Rates

 Washington State requires that all passengers in moving vehicles wear seat belts.
 Children are required to use approved child seats as described above.
 The minimum penalty for failing to comply is $124 for the first offense.

-When you drive a vehicle in Washington that is required to be registered in another state, you must have the type of insurance required by that state.
+When you drive a vehicle in Washington that must be registered in another state, you must have the type of insurance required by that state.
 You must be able to provide proof of this insurance to law enforcement if requested.

-The average cost of car insurance in Washington in 2013, the most recent year for which data was available, was $838.30 compared to a national average of $841.23.
-Washington is the 17th most expensive state for Car Insurance.
+The average cost of car insurance in Washington in 2014, the most recent year for which data was available, was $871.87 compared to a national average of $866.31.
+Washington is the 15th most expensive state for car insurance.

 The State of Washington taxes gasoline and diesel fuel at 44.5 cents per gallon.
 This is in addition to the Federal fuel tax of 18.4 cents per gallon on gasoline, and 24.4 cents per gallon on diesel.
 The total taxes on gasoline are 62.9 cents per gallon, and the total taxes on diesel fuel are 68.9 cents per gallon.